Policies & Procedures

 - Financial aid office staff reconcile any discrepancies found between the Verification Form and the Institutional Student Information Record (ISIR) and make electronic corrections as needed.

-- If student fails to return any required document such as the verification forms and/or loan confirmation by the end of the fiscal year, no aid is processed and posted to the student's account.
+- If a student fails to return any required document such as the verification forms and/or loan confirmation by the end of the academic term, no aid is processed and posted to the student's account.

 - Any revisions that are made to a student's financial aid package due to the verification process are reflected in new offers on the student portion of the university internal computer system (The Financial Aid Center) and on the student billing statement which is updated monthly.

 - Certify loans and disburse financial aid.

 - If an overpayment should occur due to falsified or incorrect information on the FAFSA the school will notify the US Department of Education.

 All students are expected to file the FAFSA based on the dependency determination of section 480(d) of the HEA of 1965, as amended.
 If a student does not meet at least one of these criteria to be considered independent, but requests an exception, if will be evaluated by the Director of Financial Aid.
 The student will be required to submit a personal statement explaining why he/she believes he/she should be considered independent.
 Student must also submit documentation from other sources who are aware of the unusual circumstances.
 This may include statements from relatives, documentation from legal entities, etc. Situations where a student has been living independently for one or more years will not, in itself, constitute a valid reason for a dependency override.
 Neither will a parent's refusal to contribute toward a student's education, nor a parent's refusal to provide information on the FAFSA, nor a parent not claiming the student as a dependent on his/her federal tax return qualify as a valid reason for dependency override.

 The Director of Financial Aid will evaluate all documents received and render a decision in a timely manner.
 All documentation will be kept in the student's file and dependency status will be evaluated on an annual basis.